 Instrumentation (3-4) Studies methods of sending and controlling physical industrial processes.
 Components involved are transducers, indicators, recorders and programmable controllers.
+Prerequisite: ELT 215 or consent of instructor.

 ELT 206 Electronic Computers (3-4) 5 hrs.
 Studies computer architecture through the use of microprocessors, digital computer algorithms and software programming.
 The utilization of microprocessors is extensive.
 Prerequisite: ELT 203 and ELT 210 or consent of instructor.